ff-bifbox: A scalable, open-source toolbox for bifurcation analysis of nonlinear PDEs: Theory and Implementation

 \subsection{Periodic solutions}

 A Hopf bifurcation signals the intersection of branches of fixed-point and periodic solutions.
 Robust tracing along such (possibly unstable) periodic solution branches requires a representation of \cref{eq:nonlinearPDE} and its solutions in a manner that is constrained to be periodic.
-While there are multiple possible bases and techniques to accomplish this (see~\cite{kuznetsov_2023} for an overview), \texttt{ff-bifbox} uses the harmonic balance method, leveraging a Fourier--Galerkin expansion of the system and state vector.
+While multiple expansion bases and numerical techniques can be used to accomplish this (see~\cite{kuznetsov_2023} for an overview) and may be incorporated in future developments, \texttt{ff-bifbox} currently employs the harmonic balance method, leveraging a Fourier--Galerkin expansion of the system and state vector.
 This separation of variables allows the state vector to be expressed by the discrete Fourier series,

 where $\omega$ is the (unknown) fundamental angular frequency of the periodic solution.
 Note that \cref{eq:HBexpansion} is exact for a $T=2\pi/\omega$-periodic state.

 Substituting the expansion \cref{eq:HBexpansion} into \cref{eq:nonlinearPDE}, a similar Fourier--Galerkin expansion for \cref{eq:nonlinearPDE} is found,